The Homecoming: Symbolism and irony of title

 In addition to the play being about Teddy's homecoming on a literal level, critics have suggested that, on a metaphoric level, the homecoming is Ruth's.
 That, symbolically, Ruth comes "home" to "herself": she rediscovers her previous identity prior to her marriage to Teddy.

 Ironically, as she "comes home" to this family which has been for so long woman-less (motherless, wifeless, etc.), she thus abandons her own biological family with Teddy, leaving them now similarly bereft.

 By the end of the play, Ruth appears to have assumed the multiple roles of Jessie, the family's absent wife and mother, the missing woman in their household ("mother/wife/whore" in terms used by critics), while putting the American family of Ruth and Teddy in a parallel position, thus ironically reversing the situation at the beginning of the play.
 In that sense, the play recalls Edward's reversal of roles with the silent Matchseller in Pinter's 1959 play A Slight Ache, initially broadcast on BBC Radio 3, and similarly ironic plot and character role-reversals resulting from power struggles throughout many of Pinter's other plays.

-For many critics the missing "back wall" in the "large room" of the house described by Pinter as "removed" (p.
-21) and by Teddy as "knocked [...] down to make an open living area" after Jessie's death (p.
-37) symbolises the absent female influence.
+For many critics the missing "back wall" in the "large room" of the house described by Pinter as "removed" and by Teddy as "knocked [...] down to make an open living area" after Jessie's death symbolises the absent female influence.

 In October 2007, as quoted by Lahr, Pinter said that he considers The Homecoming his most "muscular" play.